 Receiving a Remote Provisioning Link Status message

-Upon receiving a Remote Provisioning Link Status message, a Remote Provisioning Client can determine the Remote Provisioning state of a Remote Provisioning Server and can determine the result of the associated requesting message, which is indicated in the Status field of the message (see Table 4.22).
+Upon receiving a Remote Provisioning Link Status message, a Remote Provisioning Client can determine the Remote Provisioning Link state of a Remote Provisioning Server and can determine the result of the associated requesting message, which is indicated in the Status field of the message (see Table 4.22).

 Receiving a Remote Provisioning Link Report message

-Upon receiving a Remote Provisioning Link Report message, a Remote Provisioning Client can determine the Remote Provisioning state of a Remote Provisioning Server and can determine the Link Close Status.
+Upon receiving a Remote Provisioning Link Report message, a Remote Provisioning Client can determine the Remote Provisioning Link state of a Remote Provisioning Server and can determine the Link Close Status.
 When the Reason field is present, the Remote Provisioning Client can determine the reason why the provisioning link was closed.

 Provisioning PDU transfer procedures